zencart/documentation/content/user/running/blogging.md

 ### Create a blog offsite

 Really committed to a blog, are you?
 Instead of self-hosting a WordPress blog, why not use [wordpress.com](https://wordpress.com/) and let them host it.
 There are, of course, other hosted blogging services like [Blogger](https://www.blogger.com/) or [Tumblr](https://www.tumblr.com/).

+### Consider community building software
+For some businesses, building a community makes sense.
+Take a look at [Wild Apricot](https://wildapricot.com) and [Mighty Networks](https://www.mightynetworks.com/).